the-red-feather/thesis/communication/meetings/meeting-2-week-27.md

 The problem is, is that
 "Why I made geofront" and "What I can proof about geofront" are two different phenomena.
 I can proof that it can in fact be used to take existing libraries, and turn these libraries into an interactive, sharable vpl in a web browser with a 3d visualizer attached.
+I can proof things about the performance hit this takes.
 - The thesis shows the possibilities and limitations of the current methodology.

 WHY DOES SOMEONE WANT TO TAKE EXISTING LIBRARIES AND TURN THEM INTO A SHARABLE VPL FORMAT?
-Academic:
 - interactive, visual debugging
   - explaining the behaviour of algorithms to yourself and others
   - why web: collaborative debugging
 - reproducability of results
   - lowering the delta between "it works for me" and "it works for someone else"
 - improving the 'online presence' of research.
-  - making research results sharable via a link
+  - making research results 'usable' via a link
   - interdisciplinary exchange of ideas

+HOW DOES THIS TRANSLATE INTO AN INTRODUCTION?
+-> ...

 ```